 What became of all those four-day work proposals that were so popular?
 Like many other trends, the four-day workweek peaked and then faded away.
 The enthusiasm for switching to a four-day workweek vanished almost as quickly as it arrived.
 We are currently riding the crest of a new wave of worldwide blogosphere interest.

-This argument is crucial in shaping debates about the pros and cons of a 4 day work week, and it may cause managers to reconsider making extreme changes.
+This argument is crucial in shaping debates about the pros and cons of a four-day work week, and it may cause managers to reconsider making extreme changes.
 When discussing the future of the four-day workweek, we should remember the lessons of the past and proceed with caution.